davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![ took_two_steps ](img/took_two_steps.png )
 <br />
 <br />
-You'll now notice that the execution of our program moved forward one line and the inline dugger went ahead and showed us the unique object identifier for the Dog object called fido which happens to be 'Dog@645'
+You'll now notice that the execution of our program moved forward one line and the inline debugger went ahead and showed us the unique object identifier for the Dog object called fido which happens to be 'Dog@645'
 <br />
 <br />
 ![ variables_window_with_sparky_and_fido_objects ](img/variables_window_with_sparky_and_fido_objects.png )